braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_feed.md

 {% endtab %}
 {% tab Web %}

-You can queue a manual refresh of the Braze Content Cards at any time by calling [`requestContentCardsRefresh()`](https://js.appboycdn.com/web-sdk/latest/doc/modules/braze.html#requestcontentcardsrefresh).
+Request a manual refresh of Braze Content Cards from the Web SDK at any time by calling [`requestContentCardsRefresh()`](https://js.appboycdn.com/web-sdk/latest/doc/modules/braze.html#requestcontentcardsrefresh).

 You can also call [`getCachedContentCards`](https://js.appboycdn.com/web-sdk/latest/doc/modules/braze.html#getcachedcontentcards) to get all currently available cards from the last Content Cards refresh.